Most Common Questions About Deodorants

 Warning: To prevent skin irritation, eye damage, tissue destruction, and respiratory irritation, it is important to avoid breathing in citric acid dust and always wear protective gloves when working with citric acid.

-3. Do deodorants cause yellow stains in textiles?
+5. Do deodorants cause yellow stains in textiles?

-5. Why is it necessary to shake my NIVEA antiperspirant or deodorant spray?
+6. Why is it necessary to shake my NIVEA antiperspirant or deodorant spray?

 Antiperspirant sprays like NIVEA DRY Spray must be shaken to evenly spread the active powder (aluminium salt).
 Otherwise, the substance could be sprayed out in a concentrated form and block the valve or leave a white residue on skin or clothes.
 Alcohol-based NIVEA deodorant sprays, such as Fresh Pure, Fresh Natural, Fresh Flower, and Fresh Comfort, do not need to be shaken.

-7. Is inhibiting perspiration with antiperspirants harmful?
+8. Is inhibiting perspiration with antiperspirants harmful?

 Using antiperspirants doesn't change how the body controls its temperature.
 The total area of the underarms is 200 cm2, which is less than 1% of the body surface.
 So, this area is much too small to affect how the body keeps its temperature.
 Many studies have shown that antiperspirants are safe to use, and their use in cosmetics is okay.

-8. Why do we Perspire?
+9. Why do we Perspire?

-9. Is My Product Free of Alcohol?
+10. Is My Product Free of Alcohol?

 The word "alcohol" can describe a wide range of chemicals.
 They all have the same group of atoms in the molecule, making them all the same.
 Most of the time, though, the word "alcohol" is only used to refer to the drinkable substance ethanol, which has the chemical name ethyl alcohol.
 Any product that says "alcohol-free" doesn't contain ethanol, so it doesn't contain "alcohol" or "alcohol, denat."
 However, the word "alcohol" may appear in the ingredient list (such as "stearyl alcohol"), which means it does contain alcohol.

-10. Why do NIVEA antiperspirants contain aluminium salts like ACH?
+11. Why do NIVEA antiperspirants contain aluminium salts like ACH?

 To avoid sweat stains, many consumers want deodorants with sweat-reducing properties.
 Effective antiperspirants contain aluminium salts like aluminium chlorohydrate.
 These salts generate temporary gel plugs in sweat pores.
 This reduces sweating.
 These plugs eventually fall off due to friction and skin renewal.

-Antiperspirants have employed aluminium salts safely for over a century.
-The European Cosmetics Directive regulates cosmetic components' safety and scientific analysis at the European and national levels.11.
-Why Do We Smell?
+Aluminium salts have been used safely in antiperspirants for over a century.
+The European Cosmetics Directive governs the safety and scientific investigation of cosmetic components at the European and national levels.